-- It is perfect for bloggers because their text emails look professional and don’t have annoying branding like with MailChimp and other platforms.
+- It is the perfect tool for bloggers because they can send clear-cut, professional looking emails without annoying advertising banners like on MailChimp and other platforms.

-In unison with the email platform, OptinMonster is the best email opt-in tool out there.
-It’s a WordPress plugin that you can easily integrate with your blog (and ConvertKit) to generate more email subscribers.
-With OptinMonster, you create different types of opt-ins, including exit-intent pop-ups, sidebar opt-ins, and even forms within your blog posts themselves.
+In tandem with the email platform, OptinMonster is one of the best options out there for generating more email subscribers.
+It’s a WordPress plugin that you can easily integrate with your blog (and ConvertKit) to get more subscribers.

-With these email opt-in types on your blog, you are maximizing the number of potential visitors entering your email funnel and converting your visitors into customers.
+By having these email opt-in subscription on your blog, you are maximizing the number of potential visitors entering your e-mail funnel and converting them into customers.

 How Much Money Can You Make Blogging?

-So let’s start monetizing your blog.
-You have chosen your blog niche, outsourced your content, and planned your blog monetization timeline.
-It is time to learn how much money you can make blogging.
+You have chosen a blog niche, outsourced content creation and planned your blog monetization timeline.
+Now's the time to understand how much you can (potentially) earn blogging for a living.